 Stage 4

-The stones become so large that they can cause a complete blockage of the urinary tract.
+The stones become so large that they can cause a complete blockage of their urinary tract.
 This can lead to infection and other serious complications.

-The treatment for a bladder stone in reptiles will depend on the size and location of the stone.
-In some cases, dietary changes and antibiotics may be enough to dissolve the stone.
-In other cases, surgery may be necessary to remove the stone.
+Treating bladder stones will depend on the size and location of the stone.
+In some cases, dietary changes and antibiotics will be enough to dissolve the stone.
+In other cases, surgery might be necessary to remove the stone.

-It’s important to seek veterinary care as soon as possible if you suspect your reptile has a bladder stone.
+It’s important to get veterinary care as soon as possible if you suspect your reptile has a bladder stone.
 Early detection and treatment can help prevent serious complications.

 Preventing Bladder Stones